unsplash/unsplash-js/README.md

 ---

 ### photos.unlikePhoto(id)
 Remove a user’s like of a photo.
+[Endpoint docs](https://unsplash.com/documentation#unlike-a-photo)

 __Arguments__